Updated October 26, 2022

-1. At all indoor gatherings on campus for worship services and congregational meetings, the following are required: good ventilation, well-fitted masks of high quality, and reduced occupancy.
-Eating and drinking are not allowed.
-Physical distancing of at least 6 feet is encouraged.
+1. At all indoor gatherings on campus for worship services and congregational meetings, the following are required: good ventilation and well-fitted masks of high quality.
+Eating and drinking are allowed during coffee hour, and at events in which eating and drinking are integral parts (such as the fellowship dinner or seder).
 The congregation may engage in soft singing and humming.

 • All rooms in the Sanctuary building have good ventilation, with the new HVAC system installed.